anilmerugu17/Webscraping-glassdoor/README.md

 Benefits

-Please replace your Glassdoor username and password at line# 88 and 89 respectively in webscraping_glassdoor.py file.
+PS : Please replace your Glassdoor username and password at line# 88 and 89 respectively in webscraping_glassdoor.py file.
 And also, mention the path for for your input and output file.